-Best for: Quality and atmosphere
+Best for: Quality and atmosphere.

 19 Prebend St, Islington, London N1 8PF https://www.pophamsbakery.com/

 Flour and Grape topped my must-eat places in London for 2019.
 It was my favourite place I ate that year.
 They’re located at the end of Bermondsey Street, one of London’s coolest streets.
 They have a menu of 9 unique pasta dishes which all come in at around the £8-£12 mark which is pretty great for the quality you get.
 My favourite is the beef shin ragu you see below.
 Inside they have both communal and private tables to enjoy a plate of pasta on your own or with a big group of mates.
 Flour & Grape is one of those places you can go to for a great meal, great atmosphere but not spend too much either.
 My kind of place.
 One tip I would say is they get very busy so try and reserve if you can.
-Also, they are quite strict on seating times so tables are only available for an hour and half-ish.
+Also, they are quite strict on seating times so tables are only available for around an hour and a half.

 Best for: Somewhere both great and affordable.